Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_policy/_index.md

 ---
 type: docs
-title: "Apply GitOps configurations on GKE as an Azure Arc Connected Cluster using Azure Policy for Kubernetes"
+title: "Apply GitOps configurations on GKE as an Arc Connected Cluster using Azure Policy"
-linkTitle: "Apply GitOps configurations on GKE as an Azure Arc Connected Cluster using Azure Policy for Kubernetes"
+linkTitle: "Apply GitOps configurations on GKE as an Arc Connected Cluster using Azure Policy"
 weight: 4
 description: >
 ---

-## Apply GitOps configurations on GKE as an Azure Arc Connected Cluster using Azure Policy for Kubernetes
+## Apply GitOps configurations on GKE as an Arc Connected Cluster using Azure Policy

-The following Jumpstart scenario will guide you on how to enable [Azure Policy for Kubernetes](https://docs.microsoft.com/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3,Kubernetes%20clusters%20from%20one%20place.) on a Google Kubernetes Engine (GKE) cluster that is projected as an Azure Arc connected cluster as well as how to create GitOps policy to apply on the cluster.
+The following Jumpstart scenario will guide you on how to enable [Azure Policy for Kubernetes](https://learn.microsoft.com/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3,Kubernetes%20clusters%20from%20one%20place.) on a Google Kubernetes Engine (GKE) cluster that is projected as an Azure Arc connected cluster as well as how to create GitOps policy to apply on the cluster.

 > > **Note:** This guide assumes you already deployed a GKE cluster and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using [Terraform](/azure_arc_jumpstart/azure_arc_k8s/gke/gke_terraform/).